-Treasury uses the GrantSolutions.gov system to manage the application submission process, and application packages will be available only through GrantSolutions.gov at www.grantsolutions.gov.
-Only eligible applicants, as defined in Section III, and their designated contractors as appropriate will be able to register with GrantSolutions.gov.
-Eligible applicants must register with GrantSolutions.gov and log in using the provided account information in order to access the various funding opportunity announcements and associated application packages available under the RESTORE Act.
+Treasury uses the GrantSolutions.gov system to manage the application submission process, and application packages will be available only through GrantSolutions.gov.
+Only eligible applicants, as defined in Part III, and their designated contractors as appropriate will be able to register with GrantSolutions.gov.
+Eligible applicants must register with GrantSolutions.gov and log in using the provided account information in order to access the various funding opportunity announcements and RESTORE Act Direct Component - Non-Construction Activities application packages available under the RESTORE Act.

-During the application preparation process, eligible applicants should be sure to access and complete the specific application package within Grantsolutions.gov that corresponds to the correct RESTORE Act funding opportunity announcement, because each has its own specific instructions, forms, and required attachments.
+During the application preparation process, eligible applicants should be sure to access and complete the specific application package within GrantSolutions.gov that corresponds to the correct RESTORE Act funding opportunity announcement, because each announcement has its own specific instructions, forms, and required attachments.

-If you are an eligible applicant and require further information, need assistance with the GrantSolutions.gov account registration process, or if you do not have Internet access, contact Treasury using the contact information provided below in Section VII Federal Awarding Agency Contacts.
+If you are an eligible applicant and require further information, need assistance with the GrantSolutions.gov account registration process, or if you do not have Internet access, contact Treasury using the contact information provided below in Part VII Federal Awarding Agency Contacts.

-Information is also available on Treasury's RESTORE Act Direct Component website.
+Information also is available on Treasury's RESTORE Act Direct Component website.